I'm a provider

 Please wait while you are redirected.

-Immunologic compatibility between infused stem cells and the recipient is not an issue in autologous HSCT.
+Immunologic compatibility between infused hematopoietic cells and the recipient is not an issue in autologous hematopoietic cell transplantation (HCT).
 However, immunologic compatibility between donor and patient is a critical factor for achieving a good outcome with allogeneic HCT (allo-HCT).
 Compatibility is established by typing of human leukocyte antigen (HLA) using cellular, serologic, or molecular techniques.
-HLA refers to the tissue type expressed at the HLA A, B, C, and DR loci on each arm of chromosome 6.
+HLA refers to the tissue type expressed at the HLA-A, -B, and -DR (antigen-D related) loci on each arm of chromosome 6.
 Depending on the disease being treated, an acceptable donor will match the patient at all or most of the HLA loci (with the exception of umbilical cord blood).

 Conventional Preparative Conditioning for HCT